Your module is not being displayed because it is configured with an incompatible Module Style.

 In the settings panel, change the Module Style setting to Host: Classic - 5_Registration_Banner_Only

 Host: Classic - 5_Registration_Banner_Only

-Every year the Greek Peak Ski Club offers our Holiday Camp during the school break between Christmas and New Year's.
-Any skier between 6 and 18 is welcome!
+Every year the Greek Peak Ski Club offers our Holiday Camp during the school break between Christmas and New Year's for skiers ages 6 to 18.
 Camp is 9am - 3pm daily with hot chocolate breaks and 1 hour lunch (not provided or supervised).
-The four day camp includes expert training by our USSA certified coaching staff with special events including a scavenger hunt, annual camp race and party.
+The four day camp includes expert training by our USSS certified coaching staff with special events including a scavenger hunt, annual camp race and party.

 The Greek Peak Ski Club Holiday Camp is the perfect way to try out the club.
 If your skier loves the experience, you can join the club at the end of the camp and keep the fun going all season long!
 (Camp fees will be applied to the remaining club membership dues.)

 Our Developmental programs are for our youngest athletes and those not yet ready to move into an Alpine Racing program.
 Children in this group should be able to get on and off the lift by themselves and ski with basic skills independently and proficiently.

 Our Developmental Programs all train during the Holiday Camp and the 9 Saturdays following the camp.
 Training is 9am - 3pm daily with hot chocolate breaks and 1 hour lunch (not provided or supervised).
 These athletes will have the opportunity to participate in 1 – 3 “fun” races at Greek Peak and other local mountains during the season.
 Weekly training will include runs on the NASTAR course when available.